Egorikhin/angular/aio/content/guide/upgrade.md

 You no longer have to hardcode the links to phone details in the phone list.
-You can generate data bindings for each phone's `id` to the `routerLink` directive and let that directive construct the appropriate URL to the `PhoneDetailComponent`:
+You can generate data bindings for each phone's `id` to the `routerLink` directive and let that directive letruct the appropriate URL to the `PhoneDetailComponent`:

 <code-example path="upgrade-phonecat-3-final/app/phone-list/phone-list.template.html" region="list" header="app/phone-list/phone-list.template.html (list with links)" linenums="false">
 </code-example>